 - Include some protein.
-According to integrative doctor adelaide, to keep your blood sugar steady so that you have more energy as you start your day, it’s recommended to add protein to your breakfast.
+To keep your blood sugar steady so that you have more energy as you start your day, it’s recommended to add protein to your breakfast.
 You could add protein powder to your milk to use on muesli, or add some nuts and seeds instead.
 Or else go for eggs, mushroom, and avocado.

 - Drink plenty of water.
 Drinking plenty of water helps you to avoid dehydration.
 It’s recommended to have eight glasses of water per day because even mild dehydration can affect one’s mood, contributing to anxiety.
 A tip for you, times your weight by 28ml to get your personal requirement (65kg x 28ml = 1820ml per day).
 More on hot days, less on cold ones.